 Meaning and History

-The Trello app was launched on TechCrunch first as part of Fog Creek.
+The Trello app was first launched on TechCrunch as part of Fog Creek.
 This event is dated the 2011th year.
-In September of that year, Wired named it one of the seven coolest startups, and Lifehacker noted that it makes collaboration an enjoyable and easy process.
+In September of that year, Wired named it one of the seven coolest startups, and Lifehacker noted that it makes collaboration enjoyable and easy.

 A few years later (in 2014), the web board raised funding from Spark Capital and Index Ventures.
 In 2016, the program announced that it already had 14 million registrations.
-In January 2017, digital industrial giant Atlassian bought it for $ 425 million.
+In January 2017, the digital industrial giant Atlassian bought it for $425 million.

 In late 2018, Trello announced that it was acquiring Butler, the firm that developed Power-Up to automate its process.
-Her career began to develop even more intensively, and in October 2019, she had 50 million users.
+Her career continued to grow rapidly, and in October 2019, she had 50 million users.

-The visual identity of the web application has evolved with it and has received two variants of branding.
-Although the logos are not much different from each other, they appeared significant for the company.
+The web application’s visual identity has evolved alongside it and has received two branding variants.
+Although the logos are not much different from each other, they appeared significant to the company.

 What is Trello?

-Trello is a comprehensive system that allows you to collaboratively manage large projects, including working with documents, communicating, allocating resources, controlling the budget, and scheduling tasks.
-This is a project by Fog Creek Software based on the kanban method.
-It assumes an even distribution of workload among all team members.
+Trello is a comprehensive system that allows you to collaboratively manage large projects, including collaborating on documents, communicating, allocating resources, managing the budget, and scheduling tasks.
+This is a Fog Creek Software project based on the Kanban method.
+It assumes an even workload distribution among all team members.

 2011 – 2016

 This period belongs to the debut version, approved immediately at the start of the project.
-The developers have made the logo unloaded with details to emphasize the ease of use of the program, openness, comprehensibility, and practicality.
-This is the tersest version, consisting of only two elements – the number of parts of the logo.
+The developers have made the logo highly detailed to emphasize the program’s ease of use, openness, comprehensibility, and practicality.
+This is the tersest version, consisting of only two elements: the number of logo parts.

 There is an impromptu “window” on the left side.
 It indicates the location of graphs and other useful information for collaboration.
-It has a wide border, sometimes turning into a solid fill-in in the lower right zone.
+It has a wide border that sometimes fills the lower-right zone.
 The corners of the square are rounded.
 Inside it, there are two white rectangles of different sizes.
 To the right of the graphic is the word “Trello.”
-It is executed in a sleek font in a minimalist style with a harmonious combination of strict and smooth lines.
+It is set in a sleek, minimalist font with a harmonious combination of crisp, smooth lines.

 2016 – 2021

-The current version appeared during the rebranding process, carried out in connection with the Atlassian application transfer.
-After updating the logo, the graphic element remained the same – in the form of a notice board.
+The current version was released during the rebranding process, carried out in connection with the transfer of the Atlassian application.
+After updating the logo, the graphic element remained the same: a notice board.
 Only the textual part has changed.
-The printed signs became written, semi-connected, and received italics with a minimum inclination to the right.
-The color changed: instead of dark blue, its light shade appeared.
+The printed signs became written, semi-connected, and set in italics, with a minimum rightward tilt.
+The color changed: instead of dark blue, it turned light blue.

-The symbol of the personal identity of the service has gone through a minimum of corrections.
-Mostly they touched the inscription.
+The service’s personal identity symbol has undergone at least one correction.
+Mostly, they touched the inscription.
 The image in both versions looks the same: a blue square with white rectangles inside.
-But the spelling of the name changed and turned from strictly geometric to oblique handwritten text.
-None of the elements have a background as such, unless, of course, you count the white space.
+But the name’s spelling changed, from strictly geometric to oblique handwritten text.
+None of the elements has a background as such, unless, of course, you count the white space.

 Initially, the logo used the Helvetica Neue typeface.
-The program developers liked it for its simplicity, ease of reading, lack of serifs, and other garbage elements.
-But then the owners of the application realized that there are a lot of such font options.
+The program developers liked it for its simplicity, readability, lack of serifs, and other design elements.
+But then the application’s owners realized there are many such font options.
 As a result, they decided to redesign and implement something new, which would allow them to remember the service the first time.
 The experiments were carried out in Font Swap.
 The result is an oblique typeface with elongated lowercase letters, except for the first.
-The color scheme of the emblem is simple: it consists of light blue and white.
+The emblem’s color scheme is simple: light blue and white.

 2021 – today

-After the modernization, the logo of the web board acquired a different style of writing the name.
+After the modernization, the web board’s logo adopted a different style for the name.
 In the winter of 2021, the company returned to its debut version, adding boldness to the letters.
-Therefore, the text is made in a strict font with wide characters, which greatly strengthened the sign of visual identity and made it serious.
+Therefore, the text is set in a strict, wide-spaced font, which greatly strengthened the visual identity and made it feel serious.
 On the other hand, the icon on the left is smaller.
 More precisely, the vertical stripes in it have become smaller: visually, they are narrower than before, although the size of the square remains the same.

 Font and Colors

 The developers returned the Helvetica Neue font to the updated logo, but only in bold.
 Wide letters add seriousness and practicality to the emblem.
-But the designers have retained the color palette: the logo, as before, is dominated by light blue (a board with columns) and graphite (the name of the service).
+But the designers have retained the color palette: the logo, as before, is dominated by light blue (a board with columns) and graphite (the service name).

 FAQ